-During August 2018, Lephalale Municipality council approved the IDP, budget and PMS process plan for the 2019/20 IDP review.
-This plan was adopted in accordance with sections 28 of the MSA and relevant legal prescripts have dictated the process followed in reviewing the IDP.
-The Municipality has a functional IDP steering committee consisting of management, technical working team and representatives from Office of the Premier and CoGHSTA to ensure a smooth compilation and implementation of the plan.
-There is an IDP representative forum to ensure community participation by stakeholders representing various constituencies.
+Lephalale Municipality council approved in August 2019 its IDP, Budget and PMS Process Plan for the 2019/20 IDP review.
+This plan was adopted in accordance with sections 28 of the MSA and relevant Legal prescripts have dictated the process followed in reviewing the IDP.
+The Municipality has a functional IDP Steering Committee consisting of Management, Technical working team and Representatives from Office of the Premier and CoGHSTA to ensure a smooth compilation and implementation of the plan.
+There is an IDP Representative Forum to ensure community participation by Stakeholders representing various Constituencies.